 2. Naive Solution (Synchronous DB queries)

-To design a big system like Twitter we will firstly talk about the Naive solution.
+To design a big system like Twitter we will first talk about the Naive solution.
 That will help us in moving towards high-level architecture.
-You can design a solution for the two things:
+You can design a solution for two things:

-- Data modeling: You can use a relational database like MySQL and you can consider two tables user table (id, username) and a tweet table[id, content, user(primary key of of user table)].
-User information will be stored in the user table and whenever a user will tweet a message it will be store in the tweet table.
+- Data modeling: You can use a relational database like MySQL and you can consider two tables user table (id, username) and a tweet table[id, content, user(primary key of user table)].
+User information will be stored in the user table and whenever a user will tweet a message it will be stored in the tweet table.
 Two relations are also necessary here.
 One is the user can follow each other, the other is each feed has a user owner.
-So there will be a one-to-many-relationship between user and tweet table.
+So there will be a one-to-many relationship between the user and the tweet table.